dansomrob/dansomrob.github.io/books.md

 - The Strangest Man: The Hidden Life of Paul Dirac, Quantum Genius by *Graham Farmelo*.
 - Is Water H<sub>2</sub>0?
 Evidence, Realism and Pluralism by *Hasok Chang*.
 - Shredded: Inside RBS, The Bank That Broke Britain by *Ian Fraser*
+- The History and Present State of Electricity by *Joseph Priestley*

 ## Articles